steff880/MS2-project-Cottage/README.md

 - Be able to clearly understand the purpose of the site.

-    - When first entering the website users are greeted with a welcome animation, followed by a image of cottages in snowy environment.
-Also button which can take the to Cottages page.
+    - When first entering the website users are greeted with a welcome animation, followed by an image of cottages in a snowy environment.
+Also, a button that can take the users to the Cottages page.
     The main points are made immediately on the Home page as to the site's purpose.

 - Be able to navigate easily through the website

-    - User can navigate to any page of the site at any moment due to fixed navigation bar.
+    - User can navigate to any page of the site at any moment due to a fixed navigation bar.

 - Find more information about the site

-    - Users can find more information when navigating to About page.
+    - Users can find more information when navigating to the About page.

 #### Testing Navigation